 To compost in a bag, add one part brown (carbon-rich) ingredients, like dead leaves, straw or dead flowers.
 Then, add one part green (nitrogen-rich) ingredients, like lawn clippings, coffee grounds and food scraps.
 Throw one part rich soil or compost on top to get the process started and then add a bit of water if the mixture is dry.

 Seal your bag and set it out in the sunlight.
 Turn your bags once a day to mix up the contents and aerate them.
-If the bag you're using is airtight, open it to let some fresh air in before turning.
+If the bag you're using is airtight, open it to let in some fresh air before turning.
 The compost is ready to use when it's a deep, dark color and contains no more food or lawn scraps.
-Like a traditional compost bin, a bag can take six months to a year to produce quality compost.
+Like a traditional compost bin, a bag can take four months to a year to produce quality compost.